MicrosoftDocs/powerquery-docs/powerquery-docs/parameters.md

 ### Custom Function argument

-With Power Query you can create a Custom Function from an existing query with a simple click.
-Following the previous example, you can right-click the **Orders** query and select the option to *Create Function...* which will launch a new *Create Function* window where you can name your new function and it'll tell you the Parameters being referenced in your query.
+With Power Query, you can create a Custom Function from an existing query with a simple click.
+Following the previous example, you can right-click the **Orders** query and select the option to *Create Function...* which will launch a new *Create Function* window where you can name your new function and it will tell you the Parameters being referenced in your query.
 These Parameters will be used as the Parameters for the Custom Function.

 ![Create Function](images/me-parameters-create-function.png)

 You can name this new Function however you want.
 For demonstration purposes, the name of this new function will be **MyFunction**.
-After you hit the OK button a new group will be created in the Queries pane using the name of your new function and in this Group you will find the parameteers being used for the function, the query that was used to create the function and the function itself:
+After you hit the OK button a new group will be created in the Queries pane using the name of your new function and in this Group you will find the parameters being used for the function, the query that was used to create the function and the function itself:

 ![Function created](images/me-parameters-function-created.png)